google/hrepl/README.md

 ### Compiled Dependencies

-You may also load modules from the dependencies of your target(s), using `:module` or `import`.
+By default, `hrepl` will compile any dependencies of your target(s) with Bazel before starting the interpreter.
+You may load those dependencies with `:module` or `import`.
 For example:

 ```shell
 $ hrepl //some:library  # depends on the "split" package